-Abstraction of part of article of food and, selling without notice, prohibited.
+Abstraction of part of article of food, and selling without notice, prohibited.

-- Penalty. - 9.-(1) No one shall, with intent that an article of food may be sold without notice in its altered state, abstract from it any part of it so as to affect injuriously its nature, substance, or quality; and no one shall sell any article so altered without making disclosure of the alteration.

-(2) Everyone who contravenes this section shall be liable to a penalty not exceeding fifty dollars.
+- 9. (1) No one shall, with intent that an article of food may be sold without notice in its altered state, abstract from it any part of it so as to affect injuriously its nature, substance, or quality; and no one shall sell any article so altered without making disclosure of the alteration. - (2) Everyone who contravenes this section shall be liable to a penalty not exceeding fifty dollars.

-Contravention of pro-Ordinance relating to margarine.
+Contravention of provisions of the Ordinance relating to margarine.